 Context · Social Media

-Instagram is built around comparison, and every feature is designed to keep users scrolling and posting, and for teenagers it is often where self-worth quietly gets measured.
+Instagram is built around comparison, and every feature is designed to keep users scrolling and posting, and for teenagers it is often where self-worth gets measured without them realizing it.

-The algorithm learns what you engage with and shows more of it, and for teens that often means appearance-focused content and polished highlight reels that no real life can match.
+The algorithm learns what your kid engages with and shows more of it, and for teens that usually means appearance-focused content and polished highlight reels, and the comparison happens whether they notice it or not.

 Stories vanish after 24 hours, which creates pressure to post constantly, and "Close Friends" lists create social hierarchies that cause genuine anxiety for kids who notice who is and is not on them.

-Direct messages are where much of the real social drama actually happens, with disappearing messages and group chats and requests from strangers, and almost all of it is invisible to parents.
+Direct messages are where much of the real social drama actually happens through disappearing messages, group chats, and requests from strangers, and almost all of it is invisible to parents.

 What to watch for

-Watch for editing photos extensively before posting, checking likes repeatedly, mood changes after scrolling, and a "finsta" (a second, private account) they have not mentioned to you.
+Watch for editing photos extensively before posting and checking likes a lot.
+Mood changes after scrolling matter too, and so does a "finsta" (a second, private account) they have not mentioned to you.